-In July 2019, the NSW state Government announced a number of sites for NSW’s first Special Activation Precincts, specifically, Parkes and Bomen Business Park in Wagga Wagga.
-Investigations as to the suitability of Narrabri as a Special Activation Precinct was subsequently announced in November 2020.
+In July 2019, the New South Wales state Government announced a number of sites for New South Wales' first Special Activation Precincts, specifically, Parkes, Bomen Business Park in Wagga Wagga and Moree.

-Northern NSW Inland Port
+Northern New South Wales Inland Port

 A Narrabri Shire Council led initiative that will present major investment opportunities for transport and logistics operators, manufacturers, agri-business and service providers, and offer a competitive advantage to businesses requiring national and global distribution.

 In Budget 2020 the Australian Government committed $7.75 million to support the construction of a 1,800m rail siding with slip road infrastructure to facilitate rail loading and storage capability at the New South Wales Inland Port logistics and Freight Hub in Narrabri.

 A New South Wales state Government led initiative, which will create long-term job opportunities attract businesses and investors and drive economic growth.
 The Moree SAP, and its associated Master Plan, seeks to create a thriving business hub that will take advantage of its location in the middle of the most productive grain region in Australia, leveraging the Inland Rail route and the Newell Highway.
 The Precinct would create a new business hub that specialises in agribusiness, logistics and food processing industries.

 Moree Intermodal Overpass